1922 regnal list of Ethiopia: Dynasty of Yekuno Amlak

 17th century painting of Yekuno Amlak.

 Heading on Tafari Makonnen's List:

 "Chronological table of the sovereigns from Yekuno Amlak, Emperor, and of his posterity, all issued from the ancient dynasties which were raised to the throne".

 Heading on Taya Gabra Mariam's List:

 "Reign of As'e Yekuno Amlak and his descendants".

 Emperor Yekuno Amlak defeated the last king of the Zagwe dynasty in 1270 (G.E.).
-His dynasty claimed descent from Solomon, Makeda and Menelik I through the line of kings of Shewa who reigned during the Zagwe period and were themselves descended from Dil Na'od.
+His dynasty claimed descent from Solomon, Makeda, and Menelik I through the line of kings of Shewa who reigned during the Zagwe period and were themselves descended from Dil Na'od.

 Historian Manfred Kropp was sceptical of the way this dynasty is often referred to as the "Solomonic" or "Solomonid" dynasty, which he believes was a creation of European Renaissance scholars.
 He noted that Ethiopian chronicles refer to the throne of the monarchy as the "Throne of David", not Solomon.
-The 1922 regnal list makes no direct reference to this dynasty being called the "Solomonic" line, only that they were descended from the earlier ancient dynasties.
+The 1922 regnal list makes no direct reference to this dynasty being called the "Solomonic" line, only that it was descended from earlier ancient dynasties.

-The co-called Solomonic dynasty is historically verified, but the dates included on this regnal list do not always match with the generally accepted dates used by historians, even when taking into account the 7 or 8-year gap between the Ethiopian calendar and the Gregorian calendar.
+The so-called Solomonic dynasty is historically verified.
+Still, the dates on this regnal list do not always align with the dates generally accepted by historians, even when accounting for the 7- or 8-year gap between the Ethiopian calendar and the Gregorian calendar.
 The page for the List of Emperors of Ethiopia contains the conventional dates used by historians for the reigns of individual monarchs.